 The attendance record of Board and Committee members during the year is set out opposite.
-This table does not reflect Directors' attendance at additional ad hoc meetings, seminars, conferences and courses during the year or time spent on preparation for meetings etc. Generally each Non-Executive Director spends a minimum of 2-3 days each month on Society business and the Chairman's time commitment is considerably more.
+This table does not reflect Directors' attendance at additional ad hoc meetings, seminars, conferences and courses during the year or time spent on preparation for meetings etc. Generally each Non-Executive Director spends a minimum of 2-3 days each month on Society business.
+The time commitment for the Chairman, Vice-Chairman and Committee Chairs is considerably more.